hannaohandrews/hannaohandrews/README.md

 ### Hi there 👋

-🌱 Graduate from full-stack web dev bootcamp at Lighthouse Labs 🔭 Checkout out my final project!
+🌱 Graduated from full-stack web dev bootcamp at Lighthouse Labs Sept 2020 🔭 Checkout out my final project!
 BC PARKS 2.0
 📫 How to reach me: https://www.linkedin.com/in/hannaohandrews/